ConnectWise Time Entry Struggle

 Why don’t our techs enter their time?

-- They don’t know how – They know the fields to fill it but not the process.
+They know the fields to fill it but not the process.
 We have to show them what to do in a variety of circumstances.
-We have to give them great charge codes in ConnectWise Manage for non-client facing work.
+We have to give them great charge codes in ConnectWise Manage for non-client-facing work.
 We have to role-play several situations.

 What’s the solution?